orbcode/orbuculum/README.md

 Command line options for orbtop are;

- `-c [num]`: Cut screen output after number of lines.
+ `-c, --cut-after [num]`: Cut screen output after number of lines.

- `-d [DeleteMaterial]`: to take off front of filenames (for pretty printing).
+ `-d, --del-prefix [DeleteMaterial]`: to take off front of filenames (for pretty printing).

- `-D`: Switch off C++ symbol demangling (on by default).
+ `-D, --no-demangle`: Switch off C++ symbol demangling (on by default).

- `-e`: Set elf file for recovery of program symbols.
+ `-e, --elf-file`: Set elf file for recovery of program symbols.
 This will be monitored and reloaded if it changes.

- `-E`: Include exception (interrupt) measurements.
+ `-E, --exceptions`: Include exception (interrupt) measurements.

+ `-f, --input-file [Filename]`: Take input from specified file

- `-g [LogFile]`: Append historic records to specified file on an ongoing basis.
+ `-g, --record-file [LogFile]`: Append historic records to specified file on an ongoing basis.

- `-h`: Brief help.
+ `-h, --help`: Brief help.

- `-i [channel]`: Set Channel for ITM in TPIU decode (defaults to 1).
-Note that the TPIU must
-     be in use for this to make sense.
-If you call the GenericsConfigureTracing routine above with the ITM Channel set to 0 then the TPIU will be bypassed.

- `-I [Interval]`: Set integration and display interval in milliseconds (defaults to 1000 mS)
+ `-I, --interval [Interval]`: Set integration and display interval in milliseconds (defaults to 1000 mS)

- `-j [filename]`: Output to file in JSON format (or screen if <filename> is '-')
+ `-j, --json-file [filename]`: Output to file in JSON format (or screen if <filename> is '-')

- `-l`: Aggregate per line rather than per function
+ `-l, --agg-lines`: Aggregate per line rather than per function

- `-n`: Enforce sync requirement for ITM (i.e. ITM needs to issue syncs)
+ `-n, --itm-sync`: Enforce sync requirement for ITM (i.e. ITM needs to issue syncs)

- `-o [filename]`: Set file to be used for output history
+ `-o, --output-file [filename]`: Set file to be used for output history

+ `-O, --objdump-opts [opts]`: Set options to pass directly to objdump

- `-r <routines>`: Number of lines to record in history file
+ `-r, --routines <routines>`: Number of lines to record in history file

+ `-R, --report-file [filename]`: Report filenames as part of function discriminator

- `-s [server]:[port]`: to connect to.
+ `-s, --server [server]:[port]`: to connect to.
 Defaults to localhost:3443

- `-t`: Use TPIU decoder.
+ `-t, --tpiu`: Use TPIU decoder.
 This will not sync if TPIU is not configured, so you won't see
      packets in that case.

- `-v`: Verbose mode.
+ `-v, --verbose [x]`: Verbose mode 0..3.

 Its worth a few notes about interrupt measurements. orbtop can provide information about the number of times an interrupt is called, what its maximum nesting is, how many 'execution ticks' it's active for